chrisrovero2344/NHLFighterAnalysis/README.md

 altercation will detract players from engaging in dangerous play.

-Annectodally, over the past decade, the appearance of altercations in relation to play related to intent to injury or illegal collisions has been seemingly dwarfed by those altercations ignited by violent legal collisions, emotional factors such as game outcome, or simply premeditated.
-The latter of which directly contradict the NHL’s original intent of the activity, and has been a subject of fan’s sore attitude for years.
+Annectodally, over the past decade, the appearance of altercations in relation to play related to intent to injure behavior or illegal collisions has been seemingly dwarfed by those altercations ignited by violent legal collisions, emotional factors such as game outcome, or simply premeditated bouts.
+The latter of which directly contradict the NHL’s original purpose of the activity, and has been a subject of fan’s sore attitude for years.

 Importantly, the NHL’s policies effect individuals beyond the scope of the league, as many North American travel and junior models emulate the